Internal Family Systems Research Fellowship

 Fellowship Intent

-As Internal Family Systems (IFS) has become more widely used by clinicians, with approximately 10,000 active IFS practitioners in the US in 2025, it is imperative that high-quality clinical research be conducted to develop an empirical understanding of this approach, evaluate its efficacy and its limitations, and evaluate its safety for various populations.
+As Internal Family Systems (IFS) has become more widely used by clinicians, it is imperative that high-quality clinical research be conducted to develop an empirical understanding of this approach, evaluate its efficacy and its limitations, and evaluate its safety for various populations.

 Hosted within the Department of Psychiatry at Cambridge Health Alliance (CHA), a Harvard Medical School affiliate, the Fellowship aims to expand the number of clinical researchers currently investigating IFS and its role in treatment for major public health concerns, such as PTSD, depression, anxiety, substance use, suicidality, and/or eating disorders.
 The fellowship is looking for fellows with a strong commitment to scientific integrity and impartiality who are seeking to deepen their experience with high-quality empirical investigation methodologies, including clinical trials.
-Research may also explore translational neuroscientific and psychological mechanisms associated with IFS treatment outcomes.
+The fellowship supports studies designed to investigate potential neural and psychological mechanisms underlying IFS, recognizing that these are currently hypotheses under active exploration.

 Fellow Responsibilities